stylekit/stylekit.github.io/_posts/2017-02-07-SPM-and-CI-travis.md

 ## Final word:

 Some people like to keep a /Tests folder in the github repo.
-I prefer not to because they are not always relevant to whom ever use the repo.
+I prefer not to because they are not always relevant to whom ever uses the repo.
 As such I prefer to keep tests in a "test" repo.
 Which pulls in the dependencies from other repos.
 Travis-ci has a simple button which can test your project daily/weekly/monthly.
 So you don't have to push changes to test things.